storybird/smartchoices/README.md

     gambler = models.IntegerField(choices=KennyRogers.choices)

 All values provided from a smartchoices Choices object will be intergers, so the Django field needs to be an `IntegerField`.
-This is smarted for your database, too.
+This is smarter for your database, too.

 ### Smart names